-The Audit Committee of the Board of Directors has appointed the firm of Wolf & Company, P.C. ("Wolf") to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2019, and is asking the stockholders to ratify this appointment.
-A representative of Wolf is expected to be present at the annual meeting, will have the opportunity to make a statement if he or she desires to do so, and will be available to respond to appropriate questions.
+The Audit Committee of the Board of Directors has appointed the firm of Wolf & Company, P.C. ("Wolf") to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and is asking the stockholders to ratify this appointment.
+A representative of Wolf is expected to be available via the live webcast of the annual meeting, will have the opportunity to make a statement if he or she desires to do so, and will be available to respond to appropriate questions.